-- Ecosystems At Risk
+- Global Sustainability

-- Urban Geography
+- Rural and Urban Places

-- People and Economic Activity
+- Eco Systems and Global Diversity

-- Excursions to Flaggy Creek, Port Stephens, Sydney and Pokolbin will be undertaken over Years 11 and 12.
+• Excursions to Ash Island, Port Stephens, Dungog, Pokolbin and Sydney will be undertaken over Years 11 and 12.

-- The Year 11 course is assessed by both course work, SGP and a final examination (11⁄2 hours). - An important component of course work is the SGP, a project where the student chooses a topic for investigation, designs a program of research and selects means of presenting the findings of this research. - The HSC Examination is of three hours duration. - In Year 12 the internal assessment comprises a Trial HSC examination of three hours and a range of course work focused on research and interpretation of stimulus.
+- The Year 11 course is assessed by both course work, geographical investigations, and a final examination (11⁄2 hours). - An important component of course work is geographical investigations, where the student chooses a topic for investigation, designs a program of research, and selects means of presenting the findings of this research. - The HSC Examination is of three hours duration. - In Year 12 the internal assessment comprises a Trial HSC examination of three hours and a range of assessment focused on course work, research, and interpretation of stimulus.